swissknife/docs/docs/home.md

 ## Service

 The Swissknife service adds functionality which cannot be done by just an Orb.
-The service is currently in beta and to get access to the service please reach out to us at `hi@swissknife.dev`
+The service is currently in beta and available at [https://beta.swissknife.dev](https://beta.swissknife.dev)